sameerneupane07/ML_using_titanic_dataset/README.md

 # ML_using_titanic_dataset
-ML and some visualization practice
+Machine Learning and some visualization practice